irfankhan552/container-networking-ansible/README.md

 ```
 ansible-playbook -i cluster.status1 playbook.yml --tags=deployer-install,workspace
 ```
 - Before logging into the deployer node, config your ssh with ForwardAgent=Yes.
-This is needed to login and then proceed to the nodes int he private subnet, and it is needed by the deployer-automate option below.
+This is needed to login and then proceed to the nodes in the private subnet, and it is needed by the deployer-automate option below.
 ```
 vi ~/.ssh/config
 (edit the file)